Stephen Bubb

-Sir Stephen John Limrick Bubb (born 5 November 1952) is the Executive Director of the Gradel Institute of Charity at New College, Oxford.
-He was Chief Executive of the UK charity leaders' representative body, the Association of Chief Executives of Voluntary Organisations (ACEVO) from 2000 to 2016.
+Sir Stephen John Limrick Bubb (born 5 November 1952) is the Founding Director and Executive Director of the Gradel Institute of Charity at New College, Oxford.
+Established in 2023, the Gradel Institute is the world's first institute to focus on the governance and leadership of charities, and to measure their impact both nationally and globally.
+The Institute aims to educate and inspire charities and other third sector organisations to embrace purposeful change through research, programmes and engagement.

+Bubb was Chief Executive of the UK charity leaders' representative body, the Association of Chief Executives of Voluntary Organisations (ACEVO) from 2000 to 2016.
 He received a knighthood in 2011 for his services to the voluntary sector.
 From March 2011 to June 2011, Bubb was seconded to the Department of Health, as part of the team leading Andrew Lansley's National Health Service (NHS) "listening exercise".
 He has completed two major national reviews for government: one on choice and competition in the NHS in 2011 and in 2014 he produced a major review with recommendations to government of the abuse of people with learning disabilities following the scandal of Winterbourne View.

 Bubb is regarded as influential within the Labour and Conservative Parties, with his longstanding advocacy of charities replacing public services chiming with both parties' policy of promoting competition and choice in areas such as health care.
 He has described criticisms of competition as belonging in the "last century".

 Early life and education

-Bubb was born in Gillingham, Kent.
-He read Philosophy, Politics and Economics at Christ Church, Oxford between 1972 - 1975.
+Bubb was born in Gillingham, Kent to John and Diana Bubb.
+He was educated at Gillingham Grammar School, and read Philosophy, Politics and Economics at Christ Church, Oxford between 1972 and 1975.